MichaelAquilina/zsh-autoswitch-virtualenv/README.rst

 now activate every time you enter it.

-``zsh-autoswitch-virtualenv`` will try detect python projects and remind you to create run this command if e.g. setup.py or requirements.txt is found in the current directory.
+``zsh-autoswitch-virtualenv`` will try detect python projects and remind you to create a virtual environment if e.g. setup.py or requirements.txt is found in the current directory.

 See the Commands_ section below for more detail.